What Are the Big 5 Publishers and What Are the Keys to Getting a Big 5 Publishing Deal?

 What is the “Big 5,” in basic book publishing terms, and how do you get a publishing deal with them?

-I talk a lot about this in my work as a book publishing coach for authors.
+This subject comes up a lot about this in my work as a book publishing coach for authors.

 The Big 5 Definition / Who are the Big 5 in the USA?

-The term “Big 5” is the publishing industry insider term for the largest book publishers in the US.
+The term “Big 5” is the publishing industry insider term for the largest trade book publishers in the US.

-In the USA, the Big 5 is a term used to refer to the five largest and most prestigious publishing companies.
 The Big 5 consists of Hachette Book Group, HarperCollins Publishers, Macmillan Publishers, Penguin Random House, and Simon & Schuster.

 These publishers—some of them foreign-owned—acquire books written mostly by Americans for Americans—(I’m making reference to Daymond John’s Fubu slogan here; he has published several books with Big 5 publishers)—and are acquired, edited, and published in America.
 They are part of larger (often international) media conglomerates.